Daphne Campbell: Florida Senate

 In 2016, Campbell ran for a new Florida Senate seat created after court-ordered redistricting.
 She defeated five other candidates in the Democratic primary with 31% of the vote, and won the general election against former state representative Philip Brutus, who ran without party affiliation, 75 to 25%.

 In 2017, Rise News reported that Campbell had used personal connections with Florida Power and Light officials to get service restored to her home and the homes of family members under the pretenses of assisting her ailing mother in the aftermath of Hurricane Irma in September, 2017.
 Campbell, whose mother died in 1996, shared the information with Rise News during an event she hosted in her district that was co-sponsored by the Church of Scientology.
 During this event, she also attacked fellow Democratic state senator Jean Monestime for not being present in the aftermath of the hurricane.

 On Thursday, August 9, Campbell attended a campaign event in the lead-up to the Democratic primary in her district.
 At the event, hosted by the Social Citizens of Southeast Florida, Campbell was approached by a reporter with the Miami Herald.
 After declining to grant an interview to the Herald, Campbell called North Miami Beach Police on the reporter, claiming threats had been made against her.
 Police found no evidence any threats had been made.
 The August incident was preceded by a similar event in which Campbell had called police on a reporter at a Miami Shores Village Council meeting in May, 2018.

 Campbell was defeated in the Democratic primary in 2018 by Jason Pizzo, an unsuccessful candidate in the 2016 primary.
 Pizzo won the general election.

-Campbell attempted a comeback and ran for Senate District 35 being vacated by term-limited incumbent Oscar Branyon.
+Campbell attempted a comeback in 2020 and ran for Senate District 35 being vacated by term-limited incumbent Oscar Braynon.
 In the Democratic primary, Campbell placed second behind eventual winner Shevrin Jones.